safe-global/safe-docs/pages/safe-apps.md

 | [@web3-react/gnosis-safe](https://github.com/Uniswap/web3-react/tree/main/packages/gnosis-safe)                  |                                                                                                                                          | [web3-react](https://github.com/Uniswap/web3-react) already includes a connector for Safe Apps by default.
 You can check their docs on how to use it.                                                                                                                                              |

-{% hint style="warning" %} Safe Apps are not owned, controlled, maintained, or audited by Safe.
+{% hint style="warning" %} Safe Apps aren't owned, controlled, maintained, or audited by Safe.
 Safe can list or delist apps from Safe{Wallet} at its sole discretion. {% endhint %}